-a. within thirty (30) days from the date of this Order, to all audit personnel employed by, or associated with (as defined in PCAOB Rule 1001(p)(i)), the Firm as of the date of this Order, b. within thirty (30) days from the date of this Order, to any client of the Firm as of the date of this Order for which the Firm has performed or has been engaged to perform an SEC Registered Broker-Dealer Engagement, c. before the commencement of any SEC Registered Broker-Dealer Engagement, to any future client for which the Firm is engaged within three (3) years of the date of this Order to perform such an engagement; and
+a. within thirty (30) days from the Future Registration Date, to all audit personnel employed by, or associated with (as defined in PCAOB Rule 1001(p)(i)), the Firm as of the Future Registration Date, b. within thirty (30) days from the Future Registration Date, to any client of the Firm as of the Future Registration Date for which the Firm has performed or has been engaged to perform an SEC Registered Broker-Dealer Engagement, c. before the commencement of any SEC Registered Broker-Dealer Engagement, to any future client for which the Firm is engaged within three (3) years of the date of this Order to perform such an engagement; and

 5. to certify in writing to the Director of the Division of Enforcement and Investigations, Public Company Accounting Oversight Board, 1666 K Street, N.W., Washington D.C.
 20006, the Firm's compliance with paragraphs C(1) through C(4)(b) above.
 The certification shall identify the undertakings, provide written evidence of compliance in the form of a narrative, and be supported by exhibits sufficient to demonstrate compliance.
-The Firm shall submit such certification within one hundred twenty (120) days from the date of this Order.
+The Firm shall submit such certification within one hundred twenty (120) days from the Future Registration Date.
 The Firm shall also submit such additional evidence of and information concerning compliance as the staff of the Division of Enforcement and Investigations may reasonably request.